Compounding Pharmacy Market Size and Share

 By Route of Administration: Parenteral Growth Outpaces Oral Dominance

-Parenteral preparations accounted for 38.81% of the compounding pharmacy market size in 2025, reflecting their primacy in inpatient oncology, ICU, and surgical support.
-Hospital outsourcing to 503B partners, coupled with widespread adoption of automated compounding devices, drives a 7.38% forecast CAGR.
-Oral formats retain leadership for chronic outpatient therapy but face slower 4% trajectories as commercial producers broaden dose-strength lines.
+The oral formulation segment accounted for 38.81% of the compounding pharmacy market size in 2025, reflecting its primacy in inpatient oncology, ICU, and surgical support.
+Hospital outsourcing to 503B partners, coupled with the widespread adoption of automated compounding devices, drives a 7.38% forecast CAGR for parenteral preparations.
+Oral formats retain leadership in chronic outpatient therapy but face slower 4% growth trajectories as commercial producers broaden their dose-strength lines.
 Demand for nasal sprays and sublingual troches is increasing in applications related to allergies and hormonal disorders.
 Yet, parenteral gains illustrate how sterility and precision tilt revenue toward high-complexity service providers within the compounding pharmacy market.

 The American Society for Parenteral and Enteral Nutrition attributes lower sepsis rates to the use of closed-system parenteral nutrition, reinforcing the clinical preference for outsourced admixtures.
-Pediatric hospitals utilize flavored oral suspensions to enhance adherence, while veterinary prescribers choose transdermal gels for feline compliance.
+Pediatric hospitals use flavored oral suspensions to enhance adherence, while veterinary prescribers choose transdermal gels to improve feline compliance.
 Nonetheless, capital-intensive parenteral workflows concentrate volume among fewer players, raising barriers for new entrants and cementing the segment’s influence over overall compounding pharmacy market share.

 Compounding Pharmacy Market: Market Share by Route of Administration